YashGupta033/python-sdk-docs2/docs/orders/conditional_order/place_COorder.md

 <!-- # Place Cover Order -->

-A Cover Order helps traders protect against losses by placing a stop loss order together with a regular order.
+A Cover Order help traders protect against losses by placing a stop loss order together with a regular order.
 This means that if the price moves in an unexpected way, the stop loss order kicks in to limit losses.
 When buying a Cover Order, the limit price must be higher than the stop-loss trigger price.
 Conversely, when selling a Cover Order, the limit price must be lower than the stop loss trigger price.

 ```python